Parallel Order-Based Core Maintenance in Dynamic Graphs: Introduction

-Many sequential algorithms are devised on core maintenance in dynamic graphs~\cite{guo2022simplified,Zhang2017,Saryuce2016,wu2015core,sariyuce2013streaming,li2013efficient}.
-The main idea for core maintenance is that we first need to identify a set of vertices whose core numbers need to be updated (denoted as $V^*$) by traversing a possibly larger scope of vertices (denoted as $V^+$).
-There are two main algorithms, \alg{Order}~\cite{Zhang2017} and \alg{Traversal}~\cite{Saryuce2016}.
-Given an inserted edge, the \alg{Order} algorithm has to traverse much fewer vertices than the \alg{Traversal} algorithm by maintaining the order for all vertices.
-That is why the \alg{Order} algorithm has significantly improved running time.
-In \cite{guo2022simplified}, a \alg{Simplified-Order} algorithm is proposed for easy understanding and implementation based on the \alg{Order} algorithm.
+Many sequential algorithms are devised for core maintenance in dynamic graphs~\cite{guo2022simplified,Zhang2017,Saryuce2016,wu2015core,sariyuce2013streaming,li2013efficient}.
+The main idea for core maintenance is that first, a set of vertices whose core numbers need to be updated (denoted as $V^*$) is identified by traversing a possibly larger scope of vertices (denoted as $V^+$) such that $V^* \subseteq V^+$.
+There are two main algorithms for maintaining core numbers over dynamic graphs, \alg{Traversal}~\cite{Saryuce2016} and \alg{Order}~\cite{Zhang2017}.
+Given an inserted edge, the \alg{Traversal} algorithm searches $V^*$ by performing a depth-first graph traversal within a \emph{subcore}, a connected region of vertices with the same core numbers.
+For the \alg{Order} algorithm, the size of $V^+$ is significantly reduced, so the ratio $|V^+|/|V^*|$ is typically much smaller and has less variation compared to the \alg{Traversal} algorithm.
+Thus, the computational time is significantly improved.
+The experiments in~\cite{Zhang2017} show that for edge insertion, \alg{Order} significantly outperforms \alg{Traversal} over all tested graphs with up to 2,083 times speedups; for the edge removal, \alg{Order} outperforms \alg{Traversal} over most of the tested graphs with up to 11 times speedups.
+Furthermore, based on the \alg{Order} algorithm, a \alg{Simplified-Order} algorithm is proposed in~\cite{guo2022simplified}, which is easier to implement and to argue for correctness; also, \alg{Simplified-Order} has improved time complexities by adopting the \emph{Order Maintenance} (OM) data structure to maintain the order of all vertices.